Zerovate/vtk-m/docs/FilterRedesign.md

 While the details are still being worked out, we propose to adopt a more *traditional* library design.
 A filter will have two parts, the declaration of the Filter subclass resides in a `.h` header file while the implementation resides in a `.cxx` file.
-The `.cxx` files, if necessary, will be compiled by the device compiler.
+The `.cxx` files, if necessary, will be compiled by the device compiler. *To be continued...*

 ## Policy objects no longer supported